nus-test/nus-test.github.io/content/authors/nathee-jaywaree/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- Past Members
 ---

 Nathee Jaywaree is an undergraduate student from King Mongkut’s University of Technology Thonburi.
-He is doing an internship at the lab for 2.5 months.
+He was doing an internship at the lab for 2.5 months (May 2023 to August 2023).